Designing effective Target Market Determinations – Distribution Specifications

 This is the third topic in a series of articles where we discuss the top five issues to consider in relation to the new Financial Services Design and Distribution Obligations (DDO).

-With DDO Obligations fast approaching with the 5th October deadline – we are having more and more conversations with those grappling with meeting these new requirements.
 As we see it, there are five key issues facing financial institutions in meeting their DDO obligations.
 We’ve already talked about the importance of Accountability, and the importance of Product Design and matching benefits to likely customer needs circumstances and requirements.

 This article addresses another challenging element – the rules governing the distribution, which is also the required content of each Target Market Determination (TMD).